 - Communicating with the insurance company about covered providers

-How to Get Help for a Loved One
+Helping a Loved One

-To understand the widespread impact of depression, consider these statistics compiled by the NIMH in 2017 1
+To understand the widespread impact of depression, consider relevant depression statistics and resources.

 - 8.7% of adult women experienced depressive episodes during the previous year while adolescent females had a depression rate of 20%